-To enrol in honours, a student must -
+To enrol in honours, a student must-

-- (a) gain a GPA of 5.5 in years 1 and 2 of the program with a minimum grade of 4 on the first attempt in all courses; and - (b) be currently enrolled in the pass degree program; and - (c) satisfy the executive dean and head of school that the student is qualified to undertake honours.
+- (a) gain a GPA of 5.5 in phase 1 of the program with a minimum grade of 4 on the first attempt in all courses; and - (b) be currently enrolled in the pass degree program; and - (c) satisfy the executive dean and head of school that the student is qualified to undertake honours.

-5.2 Ouotas
+5.2 Quotas

-- (1) The executive dean, in consultation with the school of medicine, may set a quota for the honours program. - (2) Offers for places in the quota will be based on the GPA for years 1 and 2 of the program and performance in clinical skills and practical courses, as determined by the head of school.
+- (1) The executive dean, in consultation with the school of medicine, may set a quota for the honours program. - (2) Offers for places in the quota will be based on the GPA for phase 1 of the program and performance in clinical skills and practical courses, as determined by the head of school.